darshit-shah/smartfilter/README.md

 Again here in traditional approach you will fire query like *"select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type"*

 guess what, Smartfilter has already cached this query's and its output in Step 4.
-So `result is returned directly from cache without even touching database.`
+So `result is returned directly from cache without even touching database`.

-# API Reference
+## API Reference

-## Install

 ```sh